JustBerkhout/nectar-tutorials/ardc/advanced-networking/advanced-networking.md

 ![img](images/d1cwwadKTfoyLLvquQ_UaMpyzGnCz5_Snw.png)

 Once the interface has been successfully created you can begin to attach a compute instance to the network.

+## Launch instance in your new network

+Duration: 6:00

 Step 5.
 Attach a private network to a new instance: